-The advent of smart grid technologies introduced advanced metering has infrastructure (AMI), enabling realtime monitoring electricity of consumption patterns.
-Smart meters collect granular data on electricity providing a wealth usage, of information that can be analyzed to detect anomalies indicative of theft.
-However, the sheer volume and complexity of this data pose challenges in terms of processing and analysis.
-Therefore, there is a pressing need for automated, scalable, and accurate methods to analyze consumption data and identify potential theft incidents.
+The advent of smart grid technologies introduced has advanced metering infrastructure (AMI), enabling realtime monitoring of electricity consumption patterns.
+Smart meters collect granular data on electricity usage, providing a wealth of information that can be analyzed to detect anomalies indicative of theft.
+However, the sheer volume and complexity of this data pose challenges in terms of processing and Therefore, analysis. there is a pressing need for automated, scalable, and accurate methods to analyze consumption data and identify potential theft incidents.

-Deep neural networks (DNNs) have emerged as a powerful tool in various domains, including image recognition, natural language processing, and anomaly detection, due to their ability to model complex, non-linear relationships in large datasets.
+Deep neural networks (DNNs) have emerged as a powerful tool in various domains. including image recognition, natural language processing, and anomaly detection, due to their ability to model complex, non-linear relationships in large datasets.
 In the context of electricity theft detection, DNNs can be trained to recognize patterns in consumption data that deviate from normal behavior, thereby identifying potential theft activities.
-The application of DNNs to this problem is relatively novel and holds promise for enhancing the detection capabilities of smart grid systems.
+The application of DNNs to this problem is relatively novel and holds promise enhancing detection for the capabilities of smart grid systems.